DreamOfTheRedChamber/system-design-interviews/scenario_tinyurl/overview.md

 ## Non functional

-### Latency
+### High performance
+* 80% latency smaller than 5ms, 99% latency smaller than 20ms, average latency smaller than 10ms.
-* Our system is similar to DNS resolution, higher latency on URL shortener is as good as a failure to resolve.
+* Our system is similar to DNS resolution, higher latency on URL shortener is similar to a failure to resolve.

-### Consistency vs Availability
-* Both are extremenly important.
-However, CAP theorem dictates that we choose one.
-Do we want a system that always answers correctly but is not available sometimes?
-Or else, do we want a system which is always available but can sometime say that a URL does not exists even if it does?
-This tradeoff is a product decision around what we are trying to optimize.
-Let's say, we go with consistency here.

-### URL as short as possible
-* URL shortener by definition needs to be as short as possible.
-Shorter the shortened URL, better it compares to competition.

-## Estimation

-* QPS: 500M per month
-  * 200 per second write
-  * If read write ratio 10:1, then read 2000
-* Performance:
-  * Query with index should be around 1ms ~ 2ms
-  * One write should be around 5ms for SSD disk
-* Capacity:
-  * 1 CPU core can handle 200 operation
-  * Usually database server: 56 CPU cores -&gt; 60 CPU cores or more
+### High availability
-  * 5-10 CPU cores should be enough without cache
+* It should be high available.

+### Not predictable
-  * One database should be good enough to handle the load
+* Short url should be not predictable to avoid hacking and leaking important information.

 # Flowchart